Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

        - `EXISTS`: returns TRUE if the subquery returns one or more records

-       - `NOT EXISTS`: select TRUE if the subquery returns no record
+       - `NOT EXISTS`: returns TRUE if the subquery returns no record

          ```sql
          select x from y where